 The Company has commissioned four distilleries in Balrampur, Babhnan, Mankapur and Gularia with a production capacity of 560 KLPD.
 The Company’s distillery capacity is majorly dedicated to the production of ethanol for blending it with petrol and is supplied to Oil Marketing Companies.

-Recently, the Company has announced the setting up of a 320 KLPD distillery at its Maizapur unit which will run on sugarcane juice as raw material during the season and on grains during the off-season.
+Recently, the Company has announced the setting up of a 320 KLPD distillery at its Maizapur unit and 170 distillery KLPD at Balrmapur Unit which will run on sugarcane juice as raw material during the season and on grains during the off-season.
+With the said addition, the total distillation capacity of the Company now stands at 1050 KLPD.

 The Company is engaged in manufacturing ethanol from C-Heavy and B-Heavy routes.
 Going forward, it will also manufacture ethanol from sugarcane syrup thereby further increasing the contribution in blending and more actively participating in the OMC contracts.